alexkens/js-tutorial/README.md

 print("hello" + `${4}`);
 ```

-If your are getting nowhere, you can inspire yourself in the solutions.
-I don't guarantee the best solutions and if you find any mistakes, props to you!
-The task and solution files are supposed to be worked through in this order:
+The task files are supposed to be worked through this order, but obviously you are free to roam:

 ```js
 iteration.js